RPDPR/Helpdesk-API/README.md

 # Helpdesk API

-A robust RESTful API for a helpdesk system, built with Laravel and fully containerized with Docker for easy deployment and consistent environments.
+A robust and scalable RESTful API for a Helpdesk system designed to streamline customer support ticketing and issue resolution.
+The system features a role-based access control mechanism with distinct workflows for Clients, Support Agents, and Administrators.

 ## Quick Start